VANRao-Stack/elixir/README.md

 We present a new method that, unlike its predecessors, offers a continuous solution, along with other benefits such as GPU support, a massive community, and such like.

+## Usage

+Please refer to the instruction manual for instructions on how to set up and use the application as well as the python package.